Justwhittaker/PRO4-Mealdeals/README.md

     * To start adding your own Deals you would need to register.<br>
     * Once registered you would have to log in<br>
-    * User is informed if registeration is successful if flash message appears "user successfully added" else flashes "user name already used"<br>
+    * User is informed if registration is successful if flash message appears "user successfully added" else flashes "user name already used"<br>
     * Register and Log-in page was responsive and working as expected<br>

 **Profile for members and admin**